PCB Technical FAQ's

 Panel by Customer: The Gerber is designed in the panel form.

-We do not have a standard stack up at PCB Power Market.
-If you need a special stack of requirements, we will follow the exact configuration as mentioned in your order if the base materials are available in stock.
+We are not following any standard stack up at PPM.
+If you need a special stack of requirements, we will follow the exact configuration as mentioned in your order if the materials are available in adequate quantities.

-Please write to us on email@example.com with your Gerber data for a free DFM Check.
+Please write to us on firstname.lastname@example.org with your Gerber data for DFM Check.

 The function of the solder paste stencil is to accurately deposit the correct amount of solder paste onto the surface mount pads.
-This makes the solder joint between the PCB pad and the component terminal acceptable in terms of the electrical connection and the mechanical strength.
+This makes them, so a solder joint between the PCB pad and the component terminal is acceptable in terms of the electrical connection and the mechanical strength.

 There are two types of stencils – Framed and Frameless.